Raw-JSON/0FluffStart/README.md

 ### 🔥 CORE VIBE: Why 0Fluff?

 We built this as a direct rejection of bloated modern web pages.
-### 🔥 CORE VIBE: Why 0Fluff?

-We built this as a direct rejection of bloated modern web pages.

 * **Default: 100% Client-Side:** All logic and config run locally. **Only external API calls are made if you enable search auto-suggestions.**
 * **Zero Backend:** The core app hosts **zero** backend services.